Global Skills Opportunity was an integral component of the Government of Canada’s 2019-2024 International Education Strategy.

 INNOVATION FUNDS

-Innovation Funded projects support institutions and their researchers as they build on and enhance strategic priority areas, accelerate current research and technology development, and take already-established capabilities to a globally competitive level.
+Innovation Funded projects supported institutions and their researchers as they built on and enhanced strategic priority areas, accelerated research and technology development, and took already-established capabilities to a globally competitive level.

 STUDENT MOBILITY PROJECTS

-Student Mobility Projects empowers Canadian students, especially underrepresented students, to take advantage of international learning experiences and to develop skills such as problem solving, adaptability, resilience, and intercultural competency.
+Student Mobility Projects empowered Canadian students, especially underrepresented students, to take advantage of international learning experiences and to develop skills such as problem solving, adaptability, resilience, and intercultural competency.